 Know when to multi-task, and when not to

 Multi-tasking can be very advantageous when trying to get the most use out of the time you have.
 However, in a setting where mistakes can have major repercussions, it’s important to understand there is a time for multiple tasks at once and a time where one singular task requires your undivided attention.
 For example, when you’re preparing a patient’s medication, you shouldn’t also be going over your notes from a separate patient.
 You want to get the most out of your time, but patient care takes priority here.

 Being able to anticipate certain things can be a valuable time-management tool for all nurses.
 As I’ve mentioned before, some things will come along that you couldn’t possibly anticipate, but there are also many things that you could.
 If you know that a patient will need a certain procedure, you can plan by gathering all the necessary supplies beforehand.

 Especially as a new nurse, you might be inclined to make a good impression by skipping your breaks to help out.
 Sure, there are times when you’ll need to skip a break to attend to a critical matter, but don’t feel bad for taking your breaks on a normal day.
 They are there for a reason.
 It’s important to have a few minutes to recharge for you to adequately do your job from there on out.

 Related Article: Healthy Ways To Spend Your Lunch Break

 The most important thing to do in regards to managing your time is to find what works for you.
 Just because something works for your colleague, doesn’t mean it will work for you.
 Find your stress reliever; find out how you can balance your work with the rest of your life.
 Find out how you can manage your time as a nurse.

 If you have any helpful tips that were not mentioned above, we’d love to hear about them!
-Email us at [email protected] with any suggestions.
+Send us a message with any suggestions.